Car Insurance Requirements in California (2024)

 Penalties for driving without proof of insurance in California

-Without the minimum amount of car insurance, California drivers face significant penalties.
+Without the minimum coverage amount of auto liability insurance, California drivers face significant penalties.
 Here’s a closer look at the penalties you might face for driving without proof of insurance in the Golden State:

-• Impoundment: Law enforcement might impound your vehicle until your insurance issue is resolved.
+• Impoundment: Law enforcement might impound your vehicle until you can resolve your insurance issue.

 Optional car insurance coverages to consider